econchick/new-coder/docs/_posts/2013-02-01-Part-4-Logic-of-the-script.md

 * Maximum number of platforms we want to look at, if any

-Python's standard library has a great module, `argparse` that we'll use.
-We'll create separate parsing function as a helper to our main function that we'll write out after this.
+Python’s standard library has a great module, `argparse` that we’ll use.
+We’ll create separate parsing function as a helper to our main function that we’ll write out after this.

 First, import argparse,